fruitsaladchan/init.lua/README.md

 # init.lua
-init.lua i like to use for vms/servers
+minimal init.lua i like to use for vms/servers

-i tried making this as minimal/short as possible and fitting all into one lua file

 # plugins
 - lazy package manager